hackforla/google-drive-migration/.github/ISSUE_TEMPLATE/drive-audit-issue-template.md

       - [ ] add link to resources below
       - [ ] rename file to have project name (and remove copy of)
       - [ ] move file to project drive
-   - [ ] Check program area for project on the spreadsheet (at to resources below)
+   - [ ] Check program area for project on the spreadsheet (add to resources below)
    - [ ] add old drive folder link to resources below
    - [ ] are there files to move
    - [ ] if no, close issue as completed